 Internationally common abbreviation for the English term deoxyribonucleinacid.
-The German DNA (deoxyribonucleic acid) is hardly used any more to avoid confusion with the Domain Name System (DNS) of the Internet.
-The structure of DNA was elucidated in 1953 by James Watson (* 1928) and Francis Crick (1916-2004), who in 1962 received the Nobel Prize for Medicine with Maurice Wilkins (1916-2004).
+The German abbreviation DNA (deoxyribonucleic acid) is hardly used any more to avoid confusion with the Domain Name System (DNS) of the Internet.
+The structure of DNA was elucidated in 1953 by the biologists James Watson (* 1928) and Francis Crick (1916-2004), who in 1962 were awarded the Nobel Prize for Medicine with Maurice Wilkins (1916-2004).

 This phenomenon of a pronounced heterozygosity (Also mixed, gap, unevenness) is the reason for the individual appearance of each individual, and is equally for varieties typical.
 By spontaneous mutations There are small changes in the genetic information, which are passed on to the offspring and lead to the splitting of features into many variants (alleles).
-Also cloned vines coming out vegetative propagation derive from a parent strain, can diverges due to mutations in the genetic material, which is particularly in very old and greatly increased grape varieties such Burgundy and Traminer often occurred.
+Also cloned vines coming out vegetative propagation derive from a parent strain, can diverges due to mutations in the genetic material, which is particularly the case of very old and greatly propagated grape varieties such as Gouais blanc (Heunisch) muscatel.
+Pinot and Traminer often occurred.

 For identification or comparison between grape varieties one uses the genetic information at certain gene locations (microsatellites) within the DNA chain.
 Six to eight microsatellites are usually sufficient for the identification of grape varieties.
 However, in order to be able to reliably prove descent or family relationships, you need about 25 loci.
 In the molecular Genetics Such sections are called fingerprints.
 In the breeding resistant grape varieties has been used for some time now not disputable manipulative genetic engineering (Genetic engineering).
 In this case, foreign genes with desired properties are introduced into the genome of plant cells of certain conventional varieties.
 For the detection of wine spoilage and for the definition of the percentage of different grape varieties in a wine was 2002 by the Institute INRA the procedure Nuclear Magnetic Resonance developed.

 In August 2007, the deciphering of the grapevine genome was announced by Italian and French researchers.
 It is thus the first fruit-bearing plant whose DNA sequence is known.
 The scientists discovered some peculiarities.
 That for the production of resveratrol competent enzyme Stilbene (an aromatic hydrocarbon) is present 43 times in the genome.
 The gene for the formation of the flavor terpene There are 89 variants.
 That is also the cause of the many different ones flavorings of the wine.
 The comparison with other genomes also shows with which plants the grapevine Is related.
 According to this, the grapevine genome consists of three predecessor genomes and is more closely related to the poplar than to the rice.
 Knowledge of the genome could also be helpful in pathogens by going through genetic engineering resistance causes.
 See bez.
 Descent of a grape variety under molecular Genetics, bez.
 Taxonomy under Vines systematics as well as bez. varietal relevant keywords under grapevine,

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Grape varieties: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)